Loading the data from URL

 • Data can also be imported from locally saved files or if the data file is available online it can be loaded directly into RStudio using URL link address

 Exercise 17.
-Import the data from text file eu_countries.txt directly to RStudio using URL address of the file within read.table() command.
-Store the data frame as object newdata.
-Check the structure of newdata and display the data in the console.
+Import the data from text file eu_countries.txt directly to RStudio using URL address within read.table() command.
+Save the data frame as object newdata.
+Check the structure of newdata and display the data in the console window.

 # Loading the data from URL